Bounce rate: Purpose

 Bounce rates can be used to help determine the effectiveness or performance of an entry page at generating the interest of visitors.
 An entry page with a low bounce rate means that the page effectively causes visitors to view more pages and continue deeper into the website.

 High bounce rates typically indicate that the website is not doing a good job of attracting the continued interest of visitors.
 That means visitors only view single pages without looking at others or taking some form of action within the site before a specified time period.
+Search engine optimization factors such as page load time and content relevance influence user retention and contribute to lower bounce rates.

 Interpretation of the bounce rate measure should be relevant to a website's business objectives and definitions of conversion, as having a high bounce rate is not always a sign of poor performance.
 On sites where an objective can be met without viewing more than one page, for example on websites sharing specific knowledge on some subject (dictionary entry, specific recipe), the bounce rate would not be as meaningful for determining conversion success.
 In contrast, the bounce rate of an e-commerce site could be interpreted in correlation with the purchase conversion rate, providing the bounces are considered representative of visits where no purchase was made.
 Typically, Bounce Rate for e-commerce websites is in the range of 20% to 45%, with top performers operating at a 36% average Bounce Rate.